immunant/c2rust/c2rust-refactor/src/analysis/ownership/README.md

 pointed-to data may be read, the WRITE permission indicates that the pointed-to data may be modified, and the MOVE permission indicates that the pointed-to data may be "moved", or consumed in a linear-typed fashion.
-The MOVE permission also includes the ability to free the pointed-to data, which amouns to "moving to nowhere".
+The MOVE permission also includes the ability to free the pointed-to data, which amounts to "moving to nowhere".

 Here is a simple example to illustrate the major features of the analysis: